 After providing scoliosis treatment for children and adults for more than twenty years, we’ve pretty much seen it all.
 We know that scoliosis never rests.
-Its characteristics require prompt action to halt progression in children, or to cease the growing pain and disability in adults.
-Sadly, we’ve seen patients fall for gimmicky solutions that look and sound great but result in disappointment.
+It requires prompt action to halt progression in children, or to cease the growing pain and disability in adults.
+Sadly, we’ve seen patients fall for gimmicky solutions that look and sound great but result in disappointment or worse.
 Perhaps worst of all, we’ve heard of patients prescribed rigid braces, or told to “wait and watch.”
-Too often these cases lead to the need for spinal fusion surgery.
-We know that there are instances where surgery is necessary to prevent damage to vital organs.
-The fact remains that in many cases we can offer hope through a proven method of correction using the SpineCor Brace.
-With dynamic scoliosis bracing, we can treat scoliosis in a way that empowers most patients to avoid the scars, pain and follow-up surgeries that come with a surgical approach to scoliosis treatment.
+Too often these cases lead to spinal fusion surgery.
+Instances where surgery is necessary to prevent damage to vital organs exist.
+But, in many cases we offer hope through a proven method of correction using the SpineCor Scoliosis Brace.
+With dynamic scoliosis bracing, we treat scoliosis in a way that allows most patients to avoid the scars, pain and follow-up surgeries that come with a surgical approach to scoliosis treatment.

 Rigid braces, such as the bulky Boston and Milwaukee braces often result in muscle atrophy.